 Mendenhall Glacier is a beautiful frozen band of ice which is located 12 miles outside of Juneau, Alaska.
-The glacier is over 13 miles long and occupies the Mendenhall Valley in Alaska’s southeast corner.
-Sitaantaagu (the native designation for “the glacier behind the town”) and surrounding area is protected in the Mendenhall Glacier Recreation Area part of Tongass National Forest.
+Simultaneously, the glacier is over 13 miles long and occupies the Mendenhall Valley in Alaska’s southeast corner.
+Sitaantaagu (the native designation for “the glacier behind the town”) and surrounding area is protected in the Mendenhall Glacier Recreation Area.
+Simultaneously, this area is part of Tongass National Forest.